drivers-seat/drivers-seat-api/docs/campaigns/call_to_action/README.md

 )
 ```

-Add a dismiss action presented as a Link
+Add a dismiss action presented as a Link.

 ```elixir
 cta